 SDP’s continued its engagement with the regional research programme on Indigenous Peoples’ access to media and communication for empowerment (C4E) to finalize the research initiated in 2010.
 Subsequent activities fostered the beginning of an effective network for communication between indigenous peoples across the country linked to media and communications.
 A consultation on Indigenous language radio and community media in Cambodia was held in collaboration with UNESCO.
 With the participation of the Ministry of Information (including the Minister himself), the Consultation proved to be a very useful format for sharing information about different models of indigenous language and community media in Cambodia with government officials.

 SDP submitted a proposal to the UNDP HIV/AIDS Thematic Trust Fund to contribute to the Cambodia’s HIV/AIDS response through work with and support to the national Men Who Have Sex With Men (MSM) Network/ Bandanh Chaktomuk (BC).
 The Thematic Trust Fund approved the proposal and allocated US$75,000 for work in 2011 and 2012.
 The expected output is an MSM self-sustained network that has the skills and knowledge to provide direct benefits to its constituencies, to meaningfully contribute to the national HIV response and to advocate for their rights.
-Since uarter , significant progress has been made in supporting capacity development for BC to fulfil its role as an effective community network for the MSM community.
+Since quarter three, significant progress has been made in supporting capacity development for BC to fulfil its role as an effective community network for the MSM community.
 Activities have focused on consultation, assessment and planning for the provision of capacity building support to BC in 2012.

 As noted earlier, financial limitations impeded SDP from recruiting technical and support staff.
-Both economic and insufficiencies severely hampered the programme’s ability to carry out all its projected activities.
+Both economic and personnel insufficiencies severely hampered the programme’s ability to carry out all its projected activities.
 While UNDP is in discussions with donors regarding support for SDP, in the very near term the programme can be expected to continue focusing on its least costly activities.

 II.
 Implementation progress